Last updated on June 15, 2022

 It’s always good to have some options that you can swap back and forth between your builds as the meta changes.
 Here are just some of them.

-D&D: Adventures in the Forgotten Realms Lands
+Forgotten Realms Lands

 With the introduction of the new D&D set, the most significant addition that I see for Selesnya Company are the green and white manlands.
 Cave of the Frost Dragon is a solid flier that can get above your opponent’s ground blockers, and Lair of the Hydra has a fireball effect after board wipes.
 Both can replace Emeria’s Call.